 Senior Day - May 4, 2014 (vs. CSU) - Photos by Geoff Thurner, Copyright 2014.

 Photo Gallery at St. Mary's (4/16/14) - Photos by Geoff Thurner, Copyright 2014.

 Fresno Softball Action Pictures, October 2013.
 Photos by Geoff Thurner, Copyright 2013.

-Carly Wynn returns for her second season as an assistant coach with Fresno State after spending the previous two seasons as a coach at her alma mater and former ACC champion Florida State.
+In 2014-15, Carly Wynn looks ahead to her third season as an assistant coach with Fresno State after spending the previous two seasons as a coach at her alma mater and former ACC champion Florida State.

 The former professional player and All-ACC honoree works specifically with the Bulldogs' outfielders, slappers, short game and base running.
 Off the field, she helps coordinate the team's equipment and community service projects, and assists with recruiting, camps and other administrative duties.